 88: Caernarfon – Llanrug – Llanberis

-Express Motors operate this service seven days a week while Tacsi Gwynedd supplement it from Monday to Saturday.
-The Sunday service level is near enough to two hourly while two buses an hour run for much of the day on other days of the week.
-Another curiosity is that there are later journeys between Llanberis and Caernarfon than there are in the other direction with a last departure of the day at a somewhat early 18:15.
+Express Motors operate this service seven days a week and the Sunday service level is at least two hourly while two buses an hour run for much of the day on other days of the week.
+Another curiosity is that there are later journeys between Llanberis and Caernarfon than there are in the other direction with a last departure of the day not long after 18:00.
 Nevertheless, the service is useful for what it is and that is just as well with Llanberis being at the foot of Snowdon (or Yr Wyddfa in Welsh).

 525: Llanidloes – Llangurig – Ponterwyd – Aberystwyth